cacttus/BR2/project/devlog.md

 * Although we resolved to pull the old (working) version of BR2, it wouldn't make sense to go back to this change.
 GL Contexts *Must* be separate from Gu::getContext().
 Since, to render multiple OpenGL windows Asynchronously, you need to have multiple contexts active at one time (wglMakeCurrent called on either of them).
 * Removed inheritance for Node data classes.
 Instead, we're going to use multiple data classes on each inherited node class.
 This way, we can share multiple data if we need to.
-* Created the NamedData serializable
+* Created the NamedData serializable.
+Then removed it.
+It's nonsensical as we're removing serialization and inheritence from data classes.
 * _Not_ creating initial class datas, per design.
 This is to decrease deserialization time, and to prevent unwanted garbage data from becoming confusing.
 * Data classes shouldn't have methods.
 Our new goal is to clone objects using the data as a shared "user" system.
 	* Separating the data classes is going to be a huge hurdle.